jpolanco94/QuickScale_MSSA_Project/README.md

 Gif Below
 ![Gif](https://github.com/jpolanco94/QuickScale/blob/master/Prototype/Documentation/UsingApp.gif)
 The Scales and Chords page still needs a lot of work but I was able to implement on of the features I really wanted.
 That is the ability for the page to be customizable to the user.
+The source code to how I implemented this can be found [here](https://github.com/jpolanco94/QuickScale_MSSA_Project/tree/master/Prototype/First_Prototype)

 ### Database Migration
 I have also been able to migrate my database using a code first approach.
 Below is a Gif demonstrating me entering a specific scale I want to view and the database updating accordingly.
 ![GifHTTP](https://github.com/jpolanco94/QuickScale/blob/master/Documentation/HTTPPost.gif)
+The source code to how I implemented this can be found [here]https://github.com/jpolanco94/QuickScale_MSSA_Project/tree/master/Prototype/Code_First_Approach/QuickScale
 In the future I have to make sure that if a specific scale has already been added to that database that it is not duplicated.

 ### Challenges